Michelpayan/Imbalanced_data_techniques/README.md

 5. SMOTEENN
 6. Smote + Tomek

 In addition to that, we will see how applying cost sensitive learning can affect the performance of the classifier.
+To read the full article with the description of the techniques applied, it can be found [here](https://medium.com/@michell.payano.perez/imbalanced-data-2887d92951fd).